 Grant Income (Project Funding) is measured at the fair value of consideration received.
-It is recognized when received from the International Development Association of the World Bank.
+It is recognized when earned from the International Development Association of the World Bank based Disbursement Link Indicators (DLI's) achieved and verified by World Bank.

 4.2 Foreign Currency Translations